 How are Rain Gardens Created?

 The general process for rain garden construction involves selecting a site, creating a lowered area to capture water, and planting that area with rain-garden friendly native plants.
 We have put together two suggested plant packs—one for a part-shade rain garden and one for a full-sun rain garden.
-These packs will give you a jumping-off point for your garden—but feel free to get creative and check out some other rain garden species on our website to add to your design!
+These packs will give you a starting point for your garden.
+Feel free to get creative and check out some other rain garden species on our website here to add to your design!
 Below are some great additional resources that discuss things such as sizing, design, and types of rain gardens, as well as some organizations and businesses local to the Greater Toronto and Hamilton Area that can assist you in the design and implementation process.
 For customers looking for organizations and businesses in other regions of Ontario, we suggest contacting your local Conservation Authority.

-Provides in-depth information about all aspects of rain gardens—including a list of example gardens in the Greater Toronto Area as well as a guide to rain-garden-friendly plants
+Provides in-depth information about all aspects of rain gardens—including a list of example gardens in the Greater Toronto Area as well as a guide to rain-garden-friendly plants.